ChrisBuilds/terminaltexteffects/docs/showroom.md

     --final-gradient-direction (diagonal, horizontal, vertical, radial)
                         Direction of the final gradient. (default: Direction.HORIZONTAL) --swarm-size (0 <= float(n) <= 1)
-                        Percent of total characters in each swarm. (default: 0.1) --swarm-coordination (0 <= float(n) <= 1)
+                        Percent of total characters in each swarm.
+Zero uses one character per swarm. (default: 0.1) --swarm-coordination (0 <= float(n) <= 1)
-                        Percent of characters in a swarm that move as a group. (default: 0.8) --swarm-area-count (hyphen separated int range e.g. '1-10') Range of the number of areas where characters will swarm. (default: (2, 4))
+                        Percent of characters in a swarm that move as a group.
+Zero disables coordinated followers. (default: 0.8)
+    --swarm-area-count (hyphen separated int range e.g. '1-10') Range of the number of areas where characters will swarm. (default: (2, 4))